ms-garshasbi/service-placement-simulator/README.md

 npm install
 ```

-`fs` and `perf_hooks` are built into Node.js and do not need to be installed separately.
+`fs`, `path`, and `perf_hooks` are built into Node.js and do not need to be installed separately.

 ## Configuration

 The simulator is controlled through `configurations.json`.
 A typical configuration begins with:

 ```json
 {